VarboxInternational/docs/vendor-files.md

 #### Important Note

 <p style="color: #DD7467;">
-    Re-publishing the config files after you already modified them, won't overwrite your changes.
+    Re-publishing the config files after you've already modified them, won't overwrite your changes.
 </p>

 <a name="blade-views"></a>
 ## Blade Views

 All view files are stored in the `resources/views/vendor/varbox` directory.
-This directory contains all blade views used in the `admin panel`.
+This directory contains all blade views used for the admin panel.

 > You are free to modify any of these views to match your needs.

 The platform uses <a href="https://getbootstrap.com/docs/4.1" target="_blank">Bootstrap 4</a> so it should be fairly easy to modify the views.

-> If you won't ever need to modify the platform views, you can also remove that directory, in which case the views will be loaded from the package.

 <a name="publish-views"></a>
 #### Publish Views